bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 GHC supports both [numeric](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-TypeLits.html#t:Nat) and [string-like](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-TypeLits.html#t:Symbol) [type level literals](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#type-level-literals).
 Of greatest interest to us are the string-like type literals.

-The first thing to note about these is that unlike most types we encounter in Haskell type-level string literals are not of kind `*`, or indeed anything involving `*`, but rather `Symbol`.
+The first thing to note about these is that unlike most types we encounter in Haskell type-level string literals are not of kind `*` but rather `Symbol`.

 Another important thing to keep in mind is that each unique value is a different type.
-Or put another way the _type_ `"foo"` is distinct from the _type_ `"bar"`.
+Or put another way, the _type_ `"foo"` is distinct from the _type_ `"bar"`.
 When talking about these types as a whole it's helpful to step up to the kind layer and refer to them as `Symbol`s.
 For example: `"foo"` and `"bar"` are different types but they're both `Symbol`s.

 When working with Servant, `Symbol`s are used to easily define things like static route segments, as well as named route and query parameters. `Symbol`s can be brought down from the type level to strings at the value level.
 This means that Servant is able to extract _data_ from API types for use at run time.
 More on this later.